ZupIT/beagle-docs/content/en/ios/customization/_index.md

 title: Customization
 weight: 139
 description: >-
-  You will find here the main classes that are part of Beagle's framework for iOS.
+  This section lists the main classes that are part of Beagle's framework for iOS iOS.
 ---